Instant Pot French Onion Soup

 Prior to making this homemade Instant Pot French Onion Soup recipe, I could not tell you the last time I had it.
 I don’t often see French onion soup on restaurant menus, and if I did, I must have ordered something else.

 P.S.
 Please don’t tell Julia Child or Ina Garten I said that.
 Ina, if you are reading this, I’d still love to come to the Hamptons and be your BFF.
-I make a great cocktail, and I bet you’ll even like this lighter recipe for Instant Pot French Onion Soup!
+I make great cocktails, and I bet you’ll even like this lighter recipe for Instant Pot French Onion Soup!

 When I set out to create a recipe for French onion soup that wouldn’t send me into a complete food coma, I knew that if I was going to reduce the amount of butter and cheese, I was going to have to come up with something else to compensate for their flavor.
 I found my answer in two parts.